NavicoOS/ac2git/how_it_works.md

 This command is implemented in the `accurev.py` script.
 Here's a sample invocation:

+### Adding or removing branches in a converted repository ###

+Adding or removing new streams for conversion in an already converted repository has potential to break things unless you're using the _orphanage_ strategy.
+In the case that history is rewritten I recommend looking into the `git replace` command in order to _graft_ the new commits that you probably made in git onto the new commits that came from the new conversion.

 ```
 import accurev
 deepHistory = accurev.ext.deep_hist(depot="MyDepot", stream="MyStream", timeSpec="50-100")